AndreyGS/ProcessBlocker/ReadMe.md

 This is software driver using for blocking undesirable apps from executing.

-To manipulate with driver here is also presents user-mode application.
-There you can add/del path to any of application that you want to block/unblock with current driver.
+To manipulate the driver, here is also presents small application.
+It allow you add/del path to any of application that you want to block/unblock with current driver.

 This solution tested on Windows 10x64 1903